Koumamura/lively-shark-girl/README.md

 The wallpapers could be installed by two ways:

 - Install it like website.
-It is hosted on [Cloudflare Pages](https://creepy-shark-girl.pages.dev/) and on [Vercel](https://creepy-shark-girl.vercel.app/)
+It is hosted  on [Vercel](https://lively-shark-girl.vercel.app/)
 - `git clone`, Then add these files and folders:

   - LivelyInfo.json